Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractality and Asymptotic Behaviors

 wherein we define the \emph{fractal mass} as; $\mu^2=\lambda /s$.
-In fact, for widespread fractality condition we are still being encountered with a PPL in the asymptotic behavior;\footnote{The proportionality factor could be both positive and negative numbers.
-Even for Fourier complex coefficients $f_n$s could be complex numbers.}
+In fact, for widespread fractality condition we are still being encountered with a PPL in the asymptotic behavior;\footnote{The proportionality factor could be positive, negative, or complex.}

 We may refer to (\ref {gw1}) as the \emph{Weierstrass massive power law} (MPL).
-In fact, discovering some MPL behavior among the Fourier coefficients is a fairly complicated process.
-However, although the PPL will produce the MPL, but as we will see in the next section the MPL condition leads to a more accurate and distinct criterion for fractal functions.
-Moreover, since the fractal mass $\mu$ is proportional to $\zeta=L- \frak l$, the asymptotic behavior of widespread fractals in (\ref {gw1}) naturally leads to that of entire fractals that we worked out in (\ref {fractal cond}) as $\zeta \to 0$.
+In fact, discovering some MPL behavior among the Fourier coefficients is a fiercely complicated process.
+However, although the PPL will produce the MPL, as we will demonstrate in the next section the MPL condition leads to a more accurate and distinct criterion for fractal functions.
+Moreover, since the fractal mass $\mu$ is proportional to $\zeta=L- \frak l$, the asymptotic behavior of widespread fractals in (\ref {gw1}) naturally leads to that of entire fractals we worked out in (\ref {fractal cond}) as $\zeta \to 0$.